ardanlabs/gotraining/08-testing/readme.md

 * Writes tests and you develop.
 * Benchmark through the dev, qa and release cycles.
 * Profile your code to see what functions to focus on.
+* The tools can interfere with each other.
+For example, precise memory profiling skews CPU profiles, goroutine blocking profiling affects scheduler trace, etc. Use tools in isolation to get more precise info.

 ## Links